 They ran down to the stables and Piers pulled the belt from his saddle bag.
 It was unusual in that there were a number of metal rings hanging from it.
 There was a multitude of ropes in the stables and he selected the longest one.
 He then climbed up to the hay loft and tied off the rope to a roof support and threaded it through two of the rings on the belt.
 He then backed over the top of the wooden wall, which enclosed the stables below.
 They saw that he hung backwards and walked slowly down the wall.
 The way the rope was threaded through the two rings on his belt made it easy to let it out the rope at a rate, which matched that at which he wanted to descend.
 He then piled some straw underneath the wall and invited the others to practise this unusual skill.

-‘I do not need to practice, I was taught how to do it at Biscarrosse.
+John declined.‘I do not need to practice, I was taught how to do it at Biscarrosse.
 I am not as good as you but I can do it’

 Don Fernandino volunteered.

 Both Phillipa and Ximene encountered the same problem, they both let out the rope without moving their feet, with the result that they were hanging head downwards.
 Piers taught them to kick outwards from the wall.
 The belt was positioned so that once away from the wall their feet dropped and they could then let out more rope.
-Both girls asked for a second practice so that they became confident in their ability to control this unusual manoeuvre.
+Both girls asked for a second practice so that they became confident in their ability to control this unusual maneuver.

 ‘Good’ said Piers ‘Now all we have to do is climb onto the ramparts, attach a rope to any suitable anchor point and descend to the ground outside.
 Before the fire front hits the wall, we can be half a league away.’